Lewis D. Campbell: Prewar politics

 He ran unsuccessfully as a Whig candidate for election in 1840, 1842, and 1844 to the 27th, 28th, and 29th Congresses.
 He was elected as a Whig in 1848 from Ohio's 2nd District to the 31st Congress and was re-elected in 1850.
 Following redistricting after the 1850 census, he found himself in Ohio's 3rd District but was successful in being again elected as a Whig in 1852.
-With the collapse of the Whigs, he ran as an Opposition Party candidate in 1854 and was elected to the 34th Congress.
+With the collapse of the Whigs, he ran as an Anti-Nebraska candidate in 1854, and was elected to the 34th Congress.
 He became chairman of the powerful House Committee on Ways and Means.

 During the debates on the Kansas-Nebraska Act in 1854, Campbell, a free-soiler, conducted a filibuster, provoking the ire of Henry A. Edmundson, a pro-slavery Virginia Democrat.
 On May 12, 1854, the tension boiled over.
 Historian Michael Morrison of Purdue University describes: "A filibuster led by Lewis D. Campbell, an Ohio free-soiler, nearly provoked the House into a war of more than words.
 Campbell, joined by other antislavery northerners, exchanged insults and invectives with southerners, neither side giving quarter.
 Weapons were brandished on the floor of the House.
 Finally, bumptiousness gave way to violence.
 Henry A. Edmundson, a Virginia Democrat, well oiled and well armed, had to be restrained from making a violent attack on Campbell.
 Only after the sergeant at arms arrested him, debate was cut off, and the House adjourned did the melee subside."

 In 1856, he claimed re-election by a 19-vote margin and presented credentials as a Republican member-elect and served from March 4, 1857, to May 25, 1858, when, by a vote of 107–100, the Democrats controlled the House, which decided that Campbell was not entitled to his seat.
-His election had successfully been contested by Clement L. Vallandigham, who took his seat on May 26, 1858.
+His election had been successfully contested by Clement L. Vallandigham, who took his seat on May 26, 1858.
 Campbell ran against Vallandigham in the election of 1858; Vallandigham won 50.5% of the votes, Campbell 49.5%.